 Modern building codes and construction practices are moving in the direction of performance-based standards.
 In the future, it’s expected that energy modelling will be a necessary part of the integrated design process.

 WE’RE HERE TO HELP

 Our New Buildings Program offers incentives for energy modelling and construction when you design and build a new energy-efficient building.
-The Energy Modelling Assistance Incentive provides you with up to $10,000 for energy modelling during your project design phase.
-Our Performance Path offers up to $2 per square foot for new commercial construction projects modelled to be at least 5% more efficient than the energy code.
-Through this path, energy efficiency certification is awarded to projects designed to be at least 10% more energy efficient than the minimum requirements of the Manitoba Energy Code for Buildings.
+The Energy Modelling Assistance Incentive provides you with up to $12,000 for energy modelling during your project design phase.
+Our Performance Path offers up to $3.50 per square foot for new commercial construction projects modelled to be at least 5% more efficient than the energy code.
+Through this path, energy efficiency certification is awarded to projects designed to be at least 10% more energy efficient than the minimum requirements of the NECB Tier 1, and any provincial amendments.